Krebrov001/Concord-SciFi/chapters/Visiting the Concord.md

 ---

 **Ashtar Sheran:**
 Yes, in a manner of speaking.
+They are semi-sentient, although their intelligence is that of a plant.
 They possess awareness and respond to their pilots’ thoughts and emotions.
 Their living structures repair themselves and adapt to environmental conditions, much like trees respond to the seasons.

 ---